 // Pitch for Unity & Universal

 Eden was a concept for a new game in the Battlestar Galactica universe pitched as a part of the Universal GameDev Challenge.
-This first-person RPG puts the player in control of a vast garden ship as they fight to keep her afloat while a small fleet on unique characters make the journey to find a new home and reveal a potential Cylon in their midst.
+This first-person RPG puts the player in control of a vast garden ship as they fight to keep her afloat.
+A small fleet of unique NPC characters make the journey to find a new home and reveal a potential Cylon in their midst.

 Acting as a Project Director (Art & Technology), I established high level design pillars, the core gameplay loop, setting and world story, and creative briefing for collaborators in preparing the pitch.